 And this is redundant.
 Crime is not permitted in any place at any time.
 That’s what makes it crime.
 There are no designated zones in which crimes are permitted, and interestingly, the existence of this sign might imply that there are.

-Because the message “caution no crime” is senseless, the intended message must be “you’re in a zone that doesn’t permit crime.”
+Because the message “watch out for no crime” is senseless, the intended message must be “you’re in a zone that doesn’t permit crime.”
 And that message could only be directed to a potential perpetrator of crime.

 But if you read a bit further: